UltraEngine/Documentation/Lua/CreateMenu.md

 This function creates a menu widget.
 A menu item emits a WIDGETACTION event when it is selected.

+Note that menu widgets are only compatible with an interface created directly on a window.

 ## Syntax

 - [Widget](Widget.md) **CreateMenu**([string](https://www.lua.org/manual/5.4/manual.html#6.4) text, [Widget](Widget.md) parent)